Support

 Reset your password

-Open login.sudo.is and click on "Reset password?", and type in your E-mail or username.
+Open login.sudo.is, click on "Reset password?", and type in your email address or username.

 Next click the verification link the e-mail you should have received.
 If you didn't get an email, you probably either entered the wrong username/e-mail.